Segovia: Economy

-The economy of Segovia revolves around metallurgy, agriculture, furniture, construction and, particularly, tourism.
-The town itself plays host to thousands of day-visitors from Madrid each year due to its popular attractions.
+The economy of Segovia revolves around metallurgy, agriculture, furniture, construction and tourism.
+The town itself plays host to thousands of day trippers from Madrid each year due to its popular attractions.

 Transport

 Segovia is served by the Autopista AP-61 which opened in 2004.
 Segovia-Guiomar railway station provides a rail connection to Madrid Chamartín and Valladolid-Campo Grande via the AVE network's Madrid–León high-speed rail line.
+Direct train travel from Madrid stations to Segovia is approximately 30 minutes.
+There is no airport in the city, the nearest airport is Madrid–Barajas Airport, located 104 km south east of Segovia.

 Education

 The city of Segovia is home to a large number of primary schools and secondary schools, the oldest of which (IES Andrés Laguna, founded in 1841) having been officially declared "of cultural interest."
 A high proportion of the student population attends state primary and secondary schools, while private schooling in Segovia is mostly religious in nature.

-Regarding higher education, Segovia's premier institution is IE University, a business-oriented undergraduate university, building upon Instituto Empresa's successful MBA program at Madrid-based IE Business School.
-Also present is the Segovia campus of the University of Valladolid, offering entrance into careers in computer engineering, law, journalism, advertising and teaching.
+Segovia's premier higher education institution is IE University, a business-oriented undergraduate university, building upon Instituto Empresa's successful MBA program at Madrid-based IE Business School.
+Also present is the Segovia campus of the University of Valladolid, offering studies for careers in computer engineering, law, journalism, advertising and education.